Buy-to-Let Mortgages: ICR, Deposits and Lender Criteria

 Stamp Duty Land Tax is also important.
 In England and Northern Ireland, purchases of additional residential property usually attract the higher SDLT rates, although the exact outcome depends on your circumstances.
 Use our stamp duty calculator for an initial estimate, then confirm the final figure with your solicitor.

 You also need to understand the practical responsibilities of being a landlord.
-GOV.UK states that landlords must keep rented properties safe and free from health hazards, protect deposits where required, provide an EPC, ensure gas and electrical safety, and comply with other rules such as right to rent checks in England.
-HMO and local licensing rules can also apply depending on the property and area, so you should confirm the position with your local authority or solicitor.
+GOV.UK sets out the rules that landlords must follow, including keeping rented properties safe and free from health hazards, protecting deposits where required, providing an Energy Performance Certificate, ensuring gas and electrical safety and complying with right to rent checks in England.
+HMO and local licensing rules can also apply depending on the property and area, so confirm the position with your local authority or solicitor.

 The exact paperwork varies by lender and by case type, but landlords are commonly asked for: